Trump stars and spars with Republican lawmakers

 Trump drew 41 of 54 Republican senators to the U.S. Senate meeting where he called out three senators who had been critical of his candidacy, according to Republican aides familiar with the meeting.

-Trump campaign manager Paul Manafort said the meetings with lawmakers were positive and productive, adding characterisations of discord "attributed to unnamed sources, are wholly inaccurate."
+Trump campaign manager Paul Manafort said the meetings with lawmakers were positive and productive, adding characterizations of discord "attributed to unnamed sources, are wholly inaccurate."

 Trump also met privately with Senator Ted Cruz, his former rival for the Republican nomination.
 They did not discuss an endorsement but Cruz did accept Trump's invitation to speak at the Republican National Convention in Cleveland the week of July 18, Cruz spokeswoman Catherine Frazier said.